FalasTech/falastech-website/README.md

 ## 🛠 Built With

 - 🧱 HTML & CSS
-- 💨 TailwindCSS
+- 💨 Tailwind CSS
-- Javascript
+- ⚙️ JavaScript

 ---

 ## 🤝 Want to Contribute?

+We welcome collaborators, contributors, and co-dreamers.

-- Fork this repo
+- 🍴 Fork this repo
+- 🔧 Make your changes
-- Open a pull request
+- 📬 Open a pull request
-- Or connect with us through our [social links](https://github.com/FalasTech/.github/blob/main/social.md)
+- 🌐 Or connect with us through our [social links](https://github.com/FalasTech/.github/blob/main/social.md)

 > ✊ Together, we **code for liberation**.